Vietnam.vn - Nền tảng quảng bá Việt Nam

 Đảng Cộng SảnĐảng Cộng Sản08/08/2023

 Through clinical examination and paraclinical tests, the patient was diagnosed with: septic shock, pneumonia, upper gastrointestinal bleeding, type 2 diabetes, hypertension, acute exacerbation of chronic renal failure.
-The condition is severe, with a high risk of death.
+The condition progressed severely, with a high risk of death.

-Upon admission, the prognosis was very serious, so the doctors and nurses of the Intensive Care Unit quickly resuscitated the patient according to the protocol.
-The patient was given fluid replacement, continuous fluid response assessment, vasopressors were used to maintain stable blood pressure, broad-spectrum antibiotics were used, blood sugar and lipids were controlled, and symptomatic treatment was provided.
+Upon receiving the patient, the prognosis was very serious, the doctors and nurses of the Intensive Care Unit quickly resuscitated the patient according to the protocol.
+The patient was given fluid replacement, continuous fluid response assessment, vasopressors were used to maintain stable blood pressure, broad-spectrum antibiotics were used, blood sugar and blood lipids were controlled, and symptomatic treatment was provided.

 After a period of treatment, the patient is now conscious, vital signs are stable, and has begun eating again orally.